hazelleo/The-Proper-Way-to-Inhale-Vape-A-Beginner-s-Guide/README.md

 <ul>
  	<li aria-level="1"><b>Direct-to-Lung (DTL)</b></li>
 </ul>
 <span style="font-weight: 400;">Direct-to-lung inhalation is a more advanced technique that includes inhaling the vapor directly into your lungs.
-To do this, take a proper breath and inhale the vapor straight into your lungs, bypassing your mouth.
-This technique produces larger clouds of vapor and is popular among experienced vapers who want to enjoy the full flavor of their e-liquid.</span>
+To do this, take a proper breath and inhale the vapor straight into your lungs, bypassing your mouth. <a href="https://www.foamrunners.us/">FoamRunners</a> the innovative footwear brand by Yeezy, has nothing to do with vaping or e-liquid flavors.
+It appears that there has been a mix-up in the context.
+Foam Runners are actually a type of shoe, not a vaping technique or product.
+If you have any other questions or need assistance with a different topic, feel free to ask!</span>

 <b>The Correct Technique for </b><b>How to Properly Inhale Vape</b>